What is the allure of the Cigar Box Guitar (CBG)?

 Easy to play a “G” Chord – press on no strings and strum.

 Easy to play a “C’ chord – press all three strings on the 5th fret and strum.

 Easy to play a “D” Chord – press all 3 strings at the 7th fret and strum.

-Throw in the “A Chord” (press all 3 strings at the 2 fret) and there are many, many more songs you can easily play.
-There are also many instructional YouTube videos – I highly recommend Glen Watt for Beginners, and Shane Speal for Advanced Players.
+Add the “A Chord” (press all 3 strings at the 2nd fret) and there are many, many more songs you can easily play.
+There are also many instructional YouTube videos – I highly recommend Glen Watt if you are a beginner, and Shane Speal for Advanced Playing.